-H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.

-- If the data being reported are final figures for the 2019-2020 academic year (see the next item below), use the 2019-2020 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.

-• For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-

-Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2022-2023 academic year (see the next item below), use the 2022-2023 academic year's CDS Question B1 cohort. - · Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

+2023-2024 estimated 2022-2023 Final

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:
+Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: X

+Which needs-analysis methodology does your institution use in awarding institutional aid?
+(For merly H3)

+Federal methodology (FM)

+Institutional methodology (IM)

+Both FM and IM